-IAHA is committed to increasing awareness about the value and role of allied health in improving the health and social and emotional wellbeing with Aboriginal and Torres Strait Islander peoples.
-IAHAs growth as an organisation has been significant and continues, but we need around 6-8 times the number of Aboriginal and/or Torres Strait Islander allied health professionals to be representative of the population.

-With exposure to the Aboriginal and Torres Strait Islander allied health workforce, other Aboriginal and Torres Strait Islander people are better able to see opportunities, become interested in and plan for a career in allied health.
+IAHA is committed to increasing awareness about the value and role of allied health in improving the health and social and emotional wellbeing with Aboriginal and and continues, but we need around 6-8 times the number of Aboriginal and/ or Torres Strait Islander allied health professionals to be representative of the other Aboriginal and Torres Strait Islander people are better able to see opportunities, become interested in and plan for a career in allied health.
 IAHA is committed to facilitating development and leadership opportunities to support lifelong learning.
-IAHA has established evidence of pathways, locally driven training opportunities and drafted community led solutions to workforce development in 2019-20.
+IAHA has established evidence of pathways, locally driven training